Product design vs UX: what are the top differences

 In the end, a great product comes from the collaboration between both roles.
 It’s not about product design vs UX design.
 It’s about how these disciplines can work together to create something users love—and that performs in the market.

-We are Realistack, a product design and low-code development studio that exclusively works with tech startups.
-If you want to launch your startup and need help with the development of your MVP or product design, don’t hesitate to reach out and book a 30-minute discovery call.
+By the way, we are Realistack, a product design and low-code development studio that exclusively works with tech startups.
+If you want to launch your startup and need help with the building an MVP or designing a digital product, don’t hesitate to reach out and book a 30-minute discovery call.